Fronkon Games

 • Energy retention modeling.

 Once added to the systems, you can subscribe to the OnProjectileRicochet events to receive information on each ricochet.
-If you use Collision System, an OnProjectileHit event will also be emitted.

 If you add Debug System to the system list, you will be able to see the ricochets (a square with an arrow indicating rebound) in the Scene window.